 At this point, I add in any other things that I know I need to buy for each week.

-The best part about this printable is that when I am done meal planning, I just cut on the dotted lines and separate the meal plan from the grocery lists.
+The best part about this printable is that when I am done meal planning, I just grab some scissors, cut on the dotted lines and separate the meal plan from the grocery lists.
 I put the calendar on our fridge and the two grocery lists go into my purse.

 And that’s it, I’m done!

 I’m not always perfect at meal planning, but I’ve found that it’s so much better to have some sort of a plan than to have nothing at all.
 With a meal plan, I feel less stressed around dinner time, I don’t waste food, and I save money grocery shopping.
-It’s a win all around!
+It’s a total win!

-If you have never tried to meal plan before, give it a try.
+If you have never tried to meal plan before, I encourage you to give it a try.
 I promise that you will feel more in control and less frantic around meal times.

-Let me know in the comments if you give this a try.
-If you have any other suggestions for how to meal plan, let me know!
-I’m always looking for ways to improve my method 🙂 .
+Let me know in the comments if you try this method of meal planning.
+And, if you have any other suggestions for how to meal plan, let me know!
+I’m always looking for ways to improve my method. ????

 PS: To make my meal planning even more organized, I created a set of colorful stickers to use with the printable.
 I used my Cricut Explore to create and cut out these stickers, but you can print them off and cut them out on your own.
 All the information is over in the post…